- Eating a well-balanced diet is health promoting

 Will exercise make my endometriosis symptoms worse?

 Probably not.
 In fact, exercise may actually improve endometriosis symptoms.
-Daily exercise (about 60 minutes each day) such as walking, swimming, dancing, or other activities will help you maintain a healthy weight and give you energy.
+Daily exercise (about 60 minutes each day) such as walking, swimming, dancing, or other joyful activities will help you maintain a healthy weight and give you energy.
 It’s a good idea to check with your HCP or physical therapist to find out whether it’s okay to participate in very active sports or other strenuous exercises.
-Occasionally, very active exercise such as running and jumping may bring on or increase endometriosis symptoms or other medical conditions.
+Occasionally, very high intensity exercise such as running and jumping may bring on or increase endometriosis symptoms or other medical conditions.

 Can exercise improve my endometriosis symptoms?